 The face of colorectal cancer is changing.
 Today, incidence rates of colon and rectal cancer are on the rise in young people (those under the age of 50) while decreasing in older adults (those over the age of 50).
+The Young-Onset Colorectal Cancer Center at Dana-Farber Brigham Cancer Center was developed to address the unique challenges facing this age group.

 While older adults still make up the majority of cases, recent studies suggest this trend will continue: According to a 2015 study in JAMA Surgery, researchers predict colon cancer rates will increase by 90 percent in people ages 20 to 34 and by nearly 28 percent in people 35 to 49 by 2030.
 A 2017 study from the American Cancer Society and National Cancer Institute found similar trends.